tecnosam/voicebox/CODE_OF_CONDUCT.md

 ## Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please contact the project maintainer, Samuel Ikaba, at [ikabolo59@gmail.com].
+If you are subject to or witness unacceptable behavior, or have any other concerns, please contact the project maintainer, Samuel Abolo, at [ikabolo59@gmail.com].
 All reports will be kept confidential.

 ## Addressing Grievances